yurist/mqlambdatm/README.md

 All the development and testing has been done on Linux (Ubuntu 14.04 through 16.04 as well as latest Amazon Linux.)

-# Obtaining MQ Trigger Monitor for AWS Lambda
+# Obtaining Trigger Monitor for IBM MQ and AWS Lambda

 Download the latest release [here](https://github.com/yurist/mqlambdatm/releases/latest).
 Download `mqlambdatm.tar.gz` and unzip it using `tar -xvf`.
 Copy the executable `mqlambdatm` to any directory according to your conventions.

-# Running MQ Trigger Monitor for AWS Lambda.
+# Running

     Usage of mqlambdatm:
     -log-level string